God’s ways are so much higher than our ways:

 At the same time, God will begin to work patience and gentleness in you.
 You will experience peace.
 Remember that God is doing a work in your husband’s heart, and He is much better at it than you are.
 While you might end up speaking to your husband after all, the patience you develop will allow you to operate in God’s timing and in accordance with His heart for your husband.

-Mrs. Happy has been married to one man for a long time.
-She loves to read your comments online at www.mannaexpressonline.com; just keep it holy, ya’ll.
+Mrs. Happy has been married to one man for a long time and she loves to read your comments. just keep it holy, ya’ll.